Blackhawk Bank's Vision, Mission, Core Values & History

 A Speakers Bureau was developed to discuss financial topics with both the media and members of clubs and organizations in ways that are informative and engaging.
 Topics have broad audience appeal, from the effects of state and federal politics on our local and regional economy, to how to be an effective Social Networker.
 The Bank offers expertise from within the complex realm of Human Resources, advice on personal finance and getting ahead, and expert know-how about growing a small business.

 On August 15th the Bank consolidated services at the Capron office into the nearby Belvidere, IL Banking Center.
-There, clients have the benefit of longer hours of operation and additional financial services.
+There, clients have the benefit of longer hours and additional financial services.

 The Blackhawk Bank Mortgage & Commercial Loan Office opened on August 18th at 200 W. Milwaukee Street in Janesville.
 Through this office, the Bank imparts its trusted brand of loan services to home buyers and business owners in northern Rock County.